 kiz from A to Z

 Report a data breach according to Art.
-33, 34 DSGVO (access only from campus)
+33, 34 DSGVO (only available internally at uni)

 In the event of a virus attack or other security-relevant anomalies, IP addresses will be blocked by us.
 The re-activation must be applied for.
 If you have any questions, please contact our helpdesk.